ZhangHanbo/Visual-Manipulation-Relationship-Network-Pytorch/README.md

 ## Problem Shooting

 1. When setting batch_size of Faster RCNN to 1 and augmentation to True, we want to use SSD-like augmentation to generate more training data.
 However, it will cause NaN error.
+2. There are some grasp label errors in VMRD.
+However, we find that they do not affect the grasp detection performance much.
+We will fix this problem as soon as possible.